WilDev-Studios/Liminal/README.md

   - Restarts the Liminal application.
 Useful for getting rid of cluttered text or applying changes to source code (if edited).
 - Set:
   - In case the projects directory needs to be reset or moved, this command allows you to change that configuration without editing manually in the config file.
+- Terminal:
+  - Opens a new Command Prompt window and changes it's directory to the given project's folder
 - VSC:
   - For machines with [Visual Studio Code](https://code.visualstudio.com/), this command allows the folder selected to be opened in VSCode without hassle.